alp78/gfetchseq/README.rst

 1) Source file

-a) INTERVAL file (.interval) in one of the following formats:
+1a) INTERVAL file (.interval) in one of the following formats:

 genName genStart genEnd